SDGforskning/sdg-strings/SDG02_query_action_WoS.md

 In the *food production system* terms, production systems and species are included (i.e. species are split from production where possible so that both resilience for the species and the production system will be covered).
 Some species remain linked to production to avoid irrelevant results (e.g. vegetable intake and psychological resilience). `pastoral*` is limited in this phrase, as it finds results from other uses (pastoral care, religion studies).

-In the *resilience* terms, `tolera*` is a particularly influential term that increases results ("drought tolerance" of crops being a common research theme). `climate smart agriculture` is a term used for an approach specifically addressing climate change.
+In the *resilience* terms, `climate smart agriculture` is a term used for an approach specifically addressing climate change.

 ```py
 TS=